 Malad East also possesses quite a few old running schools such as Mahindra Academy, Fatimadevi, Children’s Academy, Nutan Vidyalay, Utkarsh Mandir, Velani Vidyalaya High School, St. Francis English Medium High School, Mangesh Vidhya Mandir, Adarsh Vidya Mandir High School both English and Hindi, High Sanskar Vidyalaya.
 Fatimadevi English School, established in 1953, is one of the oldest educational establishments in the Malad suburb of Mumbai.

 Malad is quickly becoming an IT Center with several BPOs opening their offices.
-There are at least 7 malls and the biggest of them is Infinity Mall.
-There is a unique holy relic of Mother Mary that is on exhibit at St Peter’s Jacobite Church, also called the Soonoro Church at Mith Chowky close to Orlem.
+There are at least seven malls, and the biggest of them is Infinity Mall.
+A unique holy relic of Mother Mary is on exhibit at St Peter’s Jacobite Church, also called the Soonoro Church at Mith Chowky, close to Orlem.

 Beaches in Malad: